prodbymtan/curb-ur-carbon/README.md

 - Adjust for various disabilities and different age groups (for example, suggesting T over walking for elderly)

-### What if getting to one place was just as safe as is convenient?
-### A health decision should not be paid by someone else's lungs
+What if getting to one place was just as safe as is convenient?
+A health decision should not be paid by someone else's lungs

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).